jlopp/metal-bitcoin-storage-reviews/reviews/crypto-key-stack.md

 permalink: /reviews/crypto-key-stack/
 nowrap: true
 ---
-Crypto Key Stack can be purchased at <a href="https://cryptokeystack.com/">cryptokeystack.com</a>.
+Crypto Key Stack can no longer be purchased at cryptokeystack.com.
 The black anodized stainless steel plates offer fire protection up to 2,200°F — well above the temperature of a house fire.
 Also claims to be waterproof and rustproof.
 Comes with its own engraver.

 ## Setup